sandy1999/startup_name_generator/README.md

-# startupnames
+# Startup Names Generator

-A new Flutter project.
+A new Flutter project which can help you to generate a list of startups which can be saved and viewed in adifferent screen.

 ## Getting Started